 Again, Isaiah does not explain everything.
 It’s a high-context book.

 Isaiah presumes his audience knows the political background of the conflict at hand, leaving modern readers to speculate as to the reasons that Isaiah objected to Shebna’s policies.- The Jewish Study Bible

-It is speculated based on this passage and a tomb inscription (discussed below), that during this period of Hezekiah’s reign and the oncoming Assyrian threat, Shebna had opted to carve an elaborate tomb.
+Speculation based on this passage and a tomb inscription (discussed below) is that during this period of Hezekiah’s reign and the oncoming Assyrian threat, Shebna had opted to carve an elaborate tomb.
 We can relate Shebna the Steward to another, Denethor the Steward of Gondor.

-As you may recall from The Return of the King, at a key moment, Denethor focuses on his imminent death instead of carrying out his duty.
-In Lord of the Rings, Gandalf begins issuing orders instead of Denethor (who immolates himself.)
+As you may recall from The Return of the King, at a key moment, Denethor focuses on his imminent death instead of carrying out his duty of defending the city.
+In Lord of the Rings, Gandalf begins issuing orders instead of Denethor, who immolates himself.